manishkk/pcap-parser-old/README.md

 # pcap-parser
 pcap parser in python

-parse pcap file and print plain text on web browser
+Parse pcap file and print plain text on web browser.
+Using Django for this task.